sal55/langs/MLang/Modules.md

 Older schemes had a stack of possible places, so you could never be sure what it was loading.
 Maybe several search locations had a matching file; which one will it pick up?

 The rules for system files (standard library, anything using `sysmodule` etc) are a little different, partly such files are often *inside* the compiler.

+### Module Loading Order

+My languages contain special functions (`start()`) which if present are automatically called when the application starts.

+But the order they are called can sometimes be critical.
+With my older scheme, due to unrestricted circular imports, the load order was not determinable.

+Here, the module order is that in which the modules appear in the header block, with one exception: any `start()` function of the lead module - the one containing the `main` entry point - is called last of all.

+(There was another exception: `start()` belonging to `msys.m`, the support library, was called first.
+But I will rename that and call it via another mechanism, to keep the module order rules simple.)